Find your voice.

 If you’re new to speech therapy or you’re not sure what to expect, you’re not alone.
 Below you’ll find a few of our most frequently asked questions, to help you better understand what speech therapy in Washington DC is and how it works.

 Yes, absolutely.
-We are in-network to accept BlueCross BlueShield, HSCSN, Tricare, Medstar, and DC Medicaid.
+We are in-network to accept BlueCross BlueShield, HSCSN, Tricare, Medstar, DC Medicaid, and Amerihealth.
 Additionally, we are currently in the process of being credentialed by other insurances.
 If you have another insurer, you may still be able to receive out of network benefits, but you’ll have to consult your plan for details.

 Not only that, but we’re also licensed to practice in Maryland and Virginia as well.

 There is a wide variety of different speech, language, and feeding disorders that speech therapy can help with.
 For more information, explore our speech therapy specialties page.

 In some limited cases, perhaps.
 But research shows that early intervention speech therapy delivers much better results.
 If you take the wait and see approach, and it doesn’t work out, your child might be stuck with a frustrating speech or language disorder for the rest of their life that could have been treated with early intervention.

 Each individual speech therapy session lasts for 45 minutes.
 The number of sessions it takes depends on your or your child’s disorder, severity, and several other factors.
 Your speech therapist will give you an estimate of what to expect.

 Speech Therapy Articles

 Want to learn more in-depth information about speech and language therapy?